 I start most of my days at 4 o'clock in the morning.
-I go for a 5 mile jog, then I have a shower and my delicious breakfast.
-I exercise 6 times a week, 25 minutes of Ab exercises, 30 minutes of high intensity workouts (every day is a different set.
-For example: power, strength, cardio, sweat, fight, etc.) and a 12 minutes of pulse and stretch exercises.
+I go for a 5-mile jog, then I have a shower and my delicious breakfast.
+I exercise 6 times a week: 25 minutes of ab exercises, 30 minutes of high-intensity workouts (every day is a different set.
+For example: power, strength, cardio, sweat, fight, etc.) and 12 minutes of pulse and stretch exercises.

 I spend most of my afternoons on the golf course or at the driving range.
 Most people don’t think that golf is a sport, but trust me, walking 18 holes with all of your kit on your back is very physically demanding.

 What is your proudest fitness achievement?